Security

 Every change, attributable.

 Compliance work lives and dies by documentation.
-NPDESTracker records who did what, when — from a new inspection entry to an amendment on a previously submitted report.
+NPDESTracker records who did what, and when, from a new inspection entry to an amendment on a previously submitted report.
 Audit trails support both operational review inside your agency and external requests from permitting authorities.

 - Timestamped, user-attributed records for create, edit, and delete events on key compliance data